VeryGoodOpenSource/dart_frog/docs/docs/deploy/digital-ocean-app-platform.md

 ## Deploying

-1. Build your API for production use by running:
+### 1. Build your API for production use

+Simply run:

 ```bash
 dart_frog build